 It’s often easier for us to stand up for other people and see the good in them while having a lot of trouble defending ourselves.

-If you are still having trouble, have someone close to you provide some evidence to counter your lies.
+If you’re still having trouble, have someone close to you provide some evidence to counter your lies.

 Also, make sure that the truth resonates with you.
-It has to be something that you believe.
+It has to be something you believe.

 You might not think there’s anything good to say about yourself, but inside, you know there are positive things about you.

 Keep this list of truths with you.
 Look at it whenever you feel and start thinking negatively.
 Look at it every so often if you want.

 Now, whenever you have a negative message about yourself, try to be aware and stop yourself before you start spiraling down and going back to that dark place.